h2non/bimg/README.md

 ```go
 func Initialize()
 ```
 Explicit thread-safe start of libvips.
-You should only call this function if you previously shutdown libvips
+Only call this function if you've previously shutdown libvips

 #### func  IsTypeNameSupported